rois-codh/kmnist/README.md

 **Kuzushiji-49**, as the name suggests, has 49 classes (28x28 grayscale, 270,912 images), is a much larger, but imbalanced dataset containing 48 Hiragana characters and one Hiragana iteration mark.

-**Kuzushiji-Kanji** is an imbalanced dataset of total 3832 Kanji characters (64x64 grayscale, 140,426 images), ranging from 1,766 examples to only a single example per class.
+**Kuzushiji-Kanji** is an imbalanced dataset with a total of 3,832 Kanji characters (64x64 grayscale, 140,424 images), ranging from 1,766 examples to only a single example per class.

 <p align="center">
   <img src="images/kmnist_examples.png">